Best Greenwashing Compliance Tools 2026: Honest Comparison

 Which Tool Is Right for Your Store?

-- Multi-platform EU store (WooCommerce, Magento, custom, multi-country) → EcoClaim
+- Multi-platform EU store (Shopify, WooCommerce, Magento, custom, multi-country) → EcoClaim

-- Brand with heavy carbon-neutral marketing → Senken paired with EcoClaim or GreenScan
+- Brand with heavy carbon-neutral or offset marketing → Senken.io paired with EcoClaim

-- Compliance team estimating fine exposure for budgeting → Devera paired with a scanner
+- Compliance team estimating fine exposure for budgeting → Devera.ai paired with a scanner

-- Quick free spot-check before deeper audit → GreenGuard AI or EcoClaim's free tier
+- Quick free first-pass check before deeper audit → GreenGuard AI or EcoClaim's free tier

 Run the Full 82-Term Scan in 60 Seconds